Civilian Conservation Corps, Oregon

 What Can I do Right Now?

 We all know that money is something non-profit organizations are always short on, so all I’ll say is make sure your contribution counts.
 I prefer small, local, and religious organizations that use a volunteer force vs. a well paid staff.
 These organizations usually do a better job of stretching every dollar, and only a tiny bit if any goes to payroll.
-Although 8 years old, this article highlights the strengths of my favorite large charity, the Salvation Army.

 No money?
 Time and skills are a great substitute for monetary contributions.
 Can you create a blog for the local Boys Club and spend the day snapping pictures to upload so that others can become aware of the organization’s plight?
 What about volunteering at a local school to help the children who need extra instruction and encouragement with their basic math and reading skills?
 Even something as simple as taking a few minutes to properly social bookmark your favorite non-profit can help bring in scores of traffic it wouldn’t have otherwise received.
 All of us have something to give.